tombetthauser/art-stuff/README.md

 [Bandcamp Page](https://tombetthauser.bandcamp.com/)

 I started doing sound-based work on and off around 2012 for some installations.
-They occasionally turned into something that resembled music which led to an ongoing collaboration with actual-musician and visual artist Bret Ward.
+They occasionally turned into something that resembled music which led to an ongoing collaboration with actual-musician and visual artist [Bret Ward](https://www.instagram.com/catfax.exe/).
+In any case I love bandcamp as a non-toxic social media alternative and open Web 1.0 style platform and enjoy using it as a repository for all my past and current audio work.

 ***